 It is clear that supporting indigenous communities and their traditional food systems means preserving the world’s biodiversity.
 The Indigenous Terra Madre (ITM) network was born to bring indigenous peoples’ voices to the forefront of the debate on food and culture and to institutionalize indigenous peoples’ participation in the Slow Food movement, as an integral part of the larger Terra Madre network.

-Slow Food believes that it is senseless to defend biodiversity without also defending the cultural diversity of Indigenous Peoples.
-The right of peoples to have control over their land, to grow food, to hunt, fish and gather according to their own needs and decisions is fundamental to protect their livelihoods and defend the biodiversity of indigenous breeds and varieties.
+Slow Food believes that defending biodiversity also means defending cultural diversity.
+The rights of indigenous peoples to control their land, to grow food and breed livestock, to hunt, fish and gather according to their own needs and decisions is fundamental in order to protect their livelihoods and defend the biodiversity of native animal breeds and plant varieties.

-As the original inhabitants of a land, they possess unique cultures, languages and customs, but throughout history this has been eroded through the confiscation of their lands, the displacement of communities, cultural suppression and even genocide.
-Today this continues through land grabbing.
-The survival of indigenous peoples is proof of the resilience of these traditional societies, held together by their identity—their culture, language and traditions linked to a geographical area and the historical links with the environment that they have inhabited and depended on.
+The survival of indigenous peoples is proof of the resilience of these traditional societies, held together by their identity—their cultures, languages and traditions are linked to geographical areas and the historical links with the environment that they inhabit and depend on.